Telephone outside UK: 0044 207 431 1712

 • Indian indirectness of ‘narrative style’ in giving answers

-• Apparent ‘bluntness’ (absence of ‘softeners’, Please or Thanks) in Indian style of making requests, giving instructions (ie, wrongly perceived as ‘rudeness/demanding’)
+• Apparent ‘bluntness’, ie, absence of ‘softeners’, Please or Thanks, in Indian styles of making requests, giving instructions (wrongly perceived as ‘rudeness'/'demanding’)

-• Differences of ‘Indian-English’ and ‘British-English’ grammar and intonation: for training Trainers, Quality, TLs, CSRs
+• Differences between ‘Indian-English’ and ‘British-English’ grammar and intonation: for training Trainers, Quality, TLs, CSRs

-• Ways of speaking most helpful to Indians who are using English as a second or third, learned language at school
+• Ways of speaking English that are most helpful to Indians using English as a second or third, learned language (at school)

-• Checklist of 12 key cross-cultural communication differences, with skills for handling these
+• Checklist of 12 key cross-cultural communication differences, with the due skills for handling these

 9. (if relevant) UK customer dissatisfaction with Indian-based IT/BPO services